 Relax at the beaches in Koh Lanta

-Koh Lanta comes nothing short when it comes to spectacular beaches to spend lazy days on, and here are some of my favorites.
+Koh Lanta comes nothing short when it comes to spectacular beaches to spend lazy days on.
+I also love how there are several beach bars that serve vegan food.

 One of the most enjoyable things to do in Koh Lanta is to visit Long Beach (Pra Ae Beach).
 This place offers a unique setting since it offers various restaurants and hotels on and near the beach, and the location is convenient for accessing the Saladan Pier.
 The sunset is also particularly stunning on Koh Lanta’s west shore.